pathumego/designwithfontforge.com/en-US/Parts_of_Letters.md

 This illusion is relevant for any glyph that has parts which are either round or pointy.
 These include O, Q, C, S, A, V, W, and so on.

-## You are fully qualified to correct for these illusions